top of page

 Charlie Munger

-Charlie Munger was Warren Buffett’s partner in Berkshire Hathaway from about 1979 until Munger’s death in 1999.
+Charlie Munger was Warren Buffett’s partner in Berkshire Hathaway for about 20 years, from 1979 until Munger’s death in 1999.
 Charlie had trained as a meteorologist and a lawyer and never took a single college course in economics, marketing, finance, or accounting.
 Nevertheless, he became a leading business and investing genius.
 He was a man of few words and became well-known for his pithy comments on the financial industry.

 Some diversification of your holdings is recommended, even with a dividend investing strategy, so that if one company in your portfolio is financially unsuccessful or goes bankrupt, only a portion of your retirement savings will be affected.
-However, as indicated by the foregoing statement, Charlie pointed out that most investors are over-diversified and hold so many companies, that it is impossible to adequately monitor the financial performance of each holding, with the result that their overall returns are mediocre.
+However, many investors are over-diversified, such that the overall performance of their portfolios is mediocre, simply because many of the companies they own are only marginally profitable.

-We can obtain some guidance with respect to the number of companies you should hold in your portfolio, by referring to the number of companies held by Warren Buffett and other successful money managers, as reported by Hagstrom , as well as two other money mangers who achieved exceptional returns, as reported by Benello et al. , as summarized in the following table:
+We can obtain some guidance with respect to the optimal number of companies to hold in your portfolio by drawing from the practices of Warren Buffett and other successful money managers, as reported by Hagstrom, as well as from two other very successful managers reported by Benallo et al.

 2